 Clear site shall mean the clearing away of all rubbish, grass, shrubs, bushes, trees not exceeding 600 mm girth, measured 1000 mm above ground level, and tree stumps not exceeding 600mm girth, measured at ground level, and the grubbing up of roots.
 Root holes shall be cleaned out filled with earth and well rammed and consolidated.
 All unusable materials resulting from clearing the site shall be burned on an approved part of the site.

+All timber on site shall remain the property of the Employer.
 The Contractor shall allow for cutting to portable lengths and stacking in an approved position on the site.

 Excavation